-1. The general quality of children's cereal has improved slightly.
-A sample of Edmonton supermarkets (the top two supermarket chains, by sales, in Canada (Jeon, 2014) offering a full selection of grocery items was chosen.
+1. The general quality of children's cereal has remained the same.
+A sample of Edmonton supermarkets (from the top two supermarket chains), in Canada (Jeon, 2014) offering a full selection of grocery items was chosen.
 Information from Nutrition Facts tables and ingredient lists was obtained to determine the wholegrain and sugar content of all hot and cold children's cereals sold.
 Cereals were identified as 'children's cereals' if the boxes displayed a cartoon, company-owned character, licensed character, sports person, celebrity, or movie tie-in (Hebden et al, 2011).
-Figure 12 illustrates that out of 77 child-specific cereals identified, 12 cereals (16%) met the Benchmark being 100% whole grain and < 13g of sugar per 50g serving.
+Figure 11 illustrates that out of 74 child-specific cereals identified, 12 cereals (16%) met the Benchmark being 100% whole grain and < 13g of sugar per 50g serving.

-Figure 12.
-Sugar Content and Whole Grain Content of Children's Cereals (n=77) from the Top Two Supermarkets in Edmonton, Alberta
+Figure 11.
+Sugar Content and Whole Grain Content of Children's Cereals (n=74) from the Top Two Supermarket Chains in Edmonton, Alberta